Sam9682/ai-swautomorph/docs/ARCHITECTURE_GUIDE.md

 ## Overview

 AI-SwAutoMorph is a centralized application management platform that automates the deployment, evolution, and management of containerized applications using a standardized approach.
-The platform leverages Docker Compose, deployment scripts, and GenAI integration to provide seamless application lifecycle management.
+The platform leverages Docker Compose, deployment scripts, GenAI integration, and multi-server deployment capabilities to provide seamless application lifecycle management.

 ## Core Architecture